garikAsplund/garik.codes/src/routes/blog/Trust in Rust.md

 ![Rewrite it in Rust](https://i.redd.it/9oez8zkg1qc01.png "Rust everywhere")

 Well, not so fast.
 There are some key areas where Rust doesn't really make sense.
+Startups is generally one of those areas.
+See [here](https://mdwdotla.medium.com/using-rust-at-a-startup-a-cautionary-tale-42ab823d9454) and [here](https://www.propelauth.com/post/i-love-building-a-startup-in-rust-i-wouldnt-pick-it-again) for firsthand accounts.

 Recently I applied to a startup that says they want to integrate ML and AI with healthcare.
 They're based in NY and seem like they mean business.
 But here's the thing, they want a back end built with Flask, and that is a terrible idea.
 Maybe that was okay like a decade ago, but we know better now.
 Flask will be slow and have security vulnerabilities.
 Servers will be expensive to run and will probably crash for no reason at random intervals.
 The alternative is to have a back end written in Rust because it offers **speed, security, and stability**.